Dropbox File Sharing Made Easy

 |View contents of files||✅||✅||✅|

-If you wish, you can give different levels of permissions to different users.
+If you wish, you can give different levels of permission to different users.
 For example, you could give editing privileges to specific individual members while restricting everyone else to simply viewing a file and leaving comments.

 The process of sharing files differs depending on whether you use a web client, desktop, or mobile application.